axoflow/axosyslog-core-docs/content/chapter-sources/source-default-network-drivers/_index.md

 {{% alert title="Warning" color="warning" %}}

-If you do not configure the TLS keys to dislay to the clients, {{% param "product.abbrev" %}} cannot accept encrypted connections.
+If you do not configure the TLS keys to show to the clients, {{% param "product.abbrev" %}} cannot accept encrypted connections.
 The application starts and listens on TCP:6514, and can receive messages on other ports, but will display a warning messages about missing keys.

 {{% /alert %}}